PreethamSub/FireDet/README.md

 ## Model Loading
 Make sure to place your Tensorflow.js model files in the ```./jsmodel.tfjs``` directory.

+## Environment variables and CORS headers
+If you are building this app manually, ensure that the Bing Maps API key is available as a process environment variable.
+You can get more information about Bing Maps [here](https://www.bingmapsportal.com/Application)

 ## Live Demo
 The API server app is currently hosted on [Railway](https://railway.app/).
 The web app API endpoint is live [here](https://firedet-production.up.railway.app/api/13.2989/14.4989/19).
+The frontend web app is hosted on Github pages.
+You can view the live page [here](https://ganesh-dagadi.github.io/ecotech-frontend/)
+Note: Since the application is hosted on railway's free tier, the app may not be avaiable always.
+In that case, wait for a few seconds and try again.